The Art (and Benefits) of the Bath Ritual

 Some have naturally peaceful effects, like the heady perfume of a bath steeped in lavender and earl grey tea.
-There is absolutely no reason to resist Aphrodite’s bouquet of sweet vanilla, chocolate absolute, wild Bulgarian rose, and creamy coconut milk either - talk about a bath fit for the gods.
+There is absolutely no reason to resist the Aphrodite Deluxe Bath Bomb’s bouquet of sweet vanilla, chocolate absolute, wild Bulgarian rose, and creamy coconut milk either - talk about a bath fit for the gods.

 ...Remember what we said about the sixteenth century noblewomen?
 It turns out, they were not allowed to bathe without attendants until 1870 when the bathroom as a concept came into play and solitary bathing emerged.

 Now, with that in mind, this week, close the door, settle back into the serum-infused water, and remember: Bath time is your time.

 - Faerhaven Whipped Body Butter for the most comfortable post-soak skin